Breaking your key off into a lock can be a panic-inducing moment, especially when it is your own front door.

 The most effective way to do this is by spraying a little lubricant into the keyway.

 Ideally, you'll want to use dry lubricants such as graphite or Teflon.
 An excellent dry lubricant for locks is Houdini Lock Lube.
-However, for a full list of my top recommendations, check out my article What Are the Best Lock Lubricants?
+However, for a full list of my top recommendations, check out my article covering the best lock lubricants.

 However, you can also use oil-based lubricants, such as WD-40.
 Keep in mind that oil-based lubricants leave a residue within the lock that can collect dirt and cause a grimy buildup on the internal components.